Personal Injury Lawyer Serving Jupiter

 If you’ve lost a loved one due to the negligence of someone else, you may be able to pursue a wrongful death lawsuit against whoever was responsible.
 These cases are highly complex and must be filed within strict timelines.
 If you think you may have a wrongful death claim, you should consult a Florida attorney immediately.Florida Statute of Limitations For Personal Injury Claims

 Florida Statute of Limitations section 95.11(3)(a) applies to injured parties suing in Florida on a civil action founded in negligence.
 The statute of limitations for personal injury and wrongful death lawsuits differ.
-In Florida, you must file a personal injury lawsuit within four years from the date of the accident.
+In Florida, you must file a personal injury lawsuit within two years from the date of the accident.
 In wrongful death cases, the time frame to file is two years from the date of the death.
 If you fail to file the lawsuit within the applicable statute of limitations, you may lose your legal right to be heard by a court.
 Contact an experienced personal injury attorney for further guidance.Types of Damages You Can Pursue After An Accident in Jupiter

 - Lost Wages and Loss of Future Income